How to Care for a Loved One With Leukemia

 “Get good data on what is happening,” she says.
 “Having a thorough understanding of your loved one’s illness and treatment plan, both short- and long-term, is the best way to help get them where they need to be.”

-Develop a rapport with the doctor (and nurse/nurse practitioner) and go to all appointments (or hospital stays).
+Try this: Develop a rapport with the doctor (and nurse/nurse practitioner) and go to all appointments (or hospital stays).
 Be prepared to listen carefully, take notes and ask questions.
+Make sure you keep phone numbers on hand so you can find them quickly at home if you need them.

-Cancer patients undergoing chemotherapy are at greater risk for infections, such as pneumonia or the flu, because chemotherapy kills off infection-fighting white blood cells along with cancer cells.
+Cancer patients undergoing chemotherapy are at greater risk for infections(like pneumonia or the flu) because chemotherapy kills off infection-fighting white blood cells along with cancer cells.

 Common symptoms of infection can include fever (100.5° F or higher), sore throat or abdominal pain.
 Less commonly, a person could experience confusion, without other symptoms, which can signal an infection.

-If your family member is undergoing chemotherapy and has a picc line or a Hickman catheter (an intravenous access port), it’s important to change the dressings covering the line site appropriately.
-Make sure the site does not get wet as this is another entry way for infection risk.
+If your family member is undergoing chemotherapy and has a PICC line or a Hickman catheter (an intravenous access port), it’s important to change the dressings covering the line site appropriately.
+Make sure the site doesn’t get wet.
+(That’s another entry way for infection risk.)
 Also, watch for signs of infection, such as tenderness or redness at the site, or even fevers.
+Call the physician’s office immediately if the area becomes painful, red or swollen.

 You can help make chemotherapy treatment more tolerable for your loved one with strategies for managing and anticipating side effects.